Sociology

 Can enroll if Level is Undergraduate

-SOC 466 Addiction, Crime and Society 3 Credit Hours
+SOC 466 Addiction, Crime and Justice 4 Credit Hours

 Analyses of the sociology of substance use and abuse.
 Provides a sociological framework for understanding issues and evaluating our nation's responses to the phenomenon of drug use.
 Drawing on sociocultural and social psychological perspectives, this course systematically examines the social structure, social problems, and social policy aspects of drugs in American society.
-Prerequisite or permission of instructor.
-(OC).
+Students cannot receive credit for both CRJ/SOC 466 and CRJ/SOC 566.
+(AY).

 Prerequisite(s): SOC 200 or SOC 201